-We treat all tumors of the lung, including pulmonoblastoma and inflammatory myofibroblastic tumors of the lung.
+We treat all tumors of the lung, including pulmonoblastoma and inflammatory myofibroblastic tumors.

 Esophageal atresia and tracheoesophageal fistula

-A narrowing, much like an hourglass, may form in the esophagus as a birth defect when cartilage, normally a part of the airway, remains in the wall of the esophagus when these two structures are separating during fetal development.
+A narrowing, much like an hourglass, may form as a birth defect when cartilage, normally a part of the airway, remains in the wall of the esophagus when these two structures are separating during fetal development.

 Esophageal Stricture and Replacement

-Stricture, or narrowing, of the esophagus can occur from reflux and from ingestion of caustic materials that cause burning and corrosion, such as "liquid drano".
+Stricture, or narrowing, of the esophagus can occur from reflux and from ingestion of caustic materials that cause burning and corrosion.
 While some of these conditions may be resolved with medical treatment, in some circumstances, the esophagus may need to be replaced in a small segment or in its entirety.

 Esophageal Rupture and Perforation

-We treat ruptures and holes in the wall of the esophagus.
+We treat ruptures and holes in the esophageal wall.

 A condition when gastric juices (stomach acid) back up, or reflux, into the esophagus.
 If medical therapy to treat reflux fails, surgery is sometimes recommended to correct this condition.